By Chris J. Roe, CPA, PFS

 - Inflation and dividend taxes were negligible because of tax sheltering, etc

 Doctor #1 prioritized paying off debts.
 She paid off the student loan in three years and began investing $3,000 every month thereafter.
-After 10 years, Doctor #1 is debt free and accrues an investment amount or $334,976.84.
+After 10 years, Doctor #1 is debt-free and accrues an investment amount of $334,976.84.

 Doctor #3 employed a combination of tactics.
 She paid a little more than the minimum on her student loans and invested at the same time.
 Her student loan was paid up in 4.5 years.
 After 10 years, her investment net worth is $345,529.58.

-There is no single answer to solve this the question” Should I invest or pay off debt?”
-Each physician’s personal situation is unique and the right approach for one physician may not be right for another.
+There is no single answer to solve the riddle of investing versus paying off debt.
+Each physician’s personal situation is unique, and the right approach for one physician may not be right for another.

 Should you want to discuss your particular situation and what approach is right for you, we are here to help.